fibonaccirabbits/visual_python/PITCHME.md

 ---
 ##### Exercise 3 (10 minutes)
-- This time no code examples.
-Use your previous exercises to solve this exercise.
+This time no code examples.
+Use your previous experience to solve this exercise.
-- Your mission: Using the titanic dataset, figure out if money helped in saving some people
+- Your mission: Using the titanic dataset, figure out if money increase the chance of survival

 ---